nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Updates the information of a contact.

-Edits the person at the specified index.
+Edits the person at the specified index in the currently viewed list.
-* The index refers to the index number shown in the displayed person list
-* The index number must be a positive integer 1,2,3...
 * At least one of the optional fields must be provided
 * Existing values will be updated to the input values
 * When editing module/remark, the existing module/remark of the person will be overwritten